Aarojy/dice-and-dine-backend/README.md

 # 🎲 Dice & Dine Backend

 The backend service for the Dice & Dine application—a platform that combines the joy of board gaming with dining experiences.
-This API handles user management, game and restaurant data, reservations, and more.([Explore Branson][1])
+This API handles user management, game and restaurant data, reservations, and more.

 ---